trbflxr/ksl/doc/guide/dev/setup_project.md

 To develop mods for KSL, you should download KSL SDK fist.
 You can get it [here](https://github.com/trbflxr/ksl_sdk).

+> [!NOTE]
-> Note: You can add KSL SDK as git submodule.
+> You can add KSL SDK as git submodule.
 Learn more about git submodules [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 Basic setup can be done by: